Find Affordable College Courses

 2 Yearly Graduations

 The 16th most popular school in the country for meteorology majors who are seeking their doctor's degree is University of California - Los Angeles.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-For the 2020-2021 academic year, 2 doctor's degrees were handed out to meteorology majors at UCLA.
+Each year, around 44,500 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+During the most recent year for which we have data, 2 people received their doctor's degree in meteorology from UCLA.
+About 40% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to meteorology that offer doctor’s degrees.